Skip to Content

 Mortgage insurance rates from MGIC.
 Example rates: Conventional 3% down at 6.5% and conventional 5% down at 6.375%.
 FHA loan at 6.5%.
 All 30-year fixed with standard mortgage insurance for the program.
 All figures are for example purposes only and may not be available.

 Keep in mind that this is just one example scenario.
-Numerous factors impact your true monthly costs, and your individual calculations will likely be far different.
+Numerous factors impact your monthly costs, and your individual calculations will likely differ.
 When applying for a home loan, always compare FHA and conventional loan costs side-by-side.
+You can use our FHA mortgage calculator and conventional loan calculator to estimate your monthly payments with each loan type, with both taxes and insurance included.

 Down Payments: Low for Both Programs